St Barnabas Anglican Church is a lovely example of late 19th century Carpenter Gothic church. We celebrate our 135th birthday in June.

 Display by the Canon Garland Memorial Society in the Church Hall.

-Musical performances, Cafe/restaurant, Free Organ Recital by Dr Phillip Gearing PhD, MMus, LTCL, ARCO on Saturday 12 October 2019, 2pm-3pm.
+Workshops/talks, Musical performances, Refreshments available, Free Organ Recital by Dr Phillip Gearing PhD, MMus, LTCL, ARCO on Sunday 16 July, 2pm-3pm.
 Display by the Canon Garland Memorial Society in the Church Hall.